 Rue Royale – From Église de la Madeleine to Place de la Concorde

-Rue Royale — From Place de la Madeleine to Place de la Concorde
+Between Madeleine & Place de la Concorde

 Running between the grand façade of Église de la Madeleine and the monumental square of Place de la Concorde, Rue Royale is a short but iconic Parisian street known for gastronomy, elegance, and historic institutions.